truenas/middleware/docs/userguide/freenas_api.rst

 .. highlight:: python
    :linenothreshold: 4

-The :file:`freenas/examples/api/` directory contains some API usage examples.
-This section provides a walk-through of the :file:`freenas/examples/api/newuser.py` script, shown below, as it provides a simple example that creates a user.
+The `api directory of the FreeNAS® github repository <https://github.com/freenas/freenas/tree/master/examples/api>`_ contains some API usage examples.
+This section provides a walk-through of the :file:`newuser.py` script, shown below, as it provides a simple example that creates a user.

 In order to create a customized script based on this example, you will need a FreeNAS® system running at least version 9.2.0.
 If you would like to test the scripts directly on the FreeNAS® system, create a user account.
 When creating this user account, select an existing volume or dataset for the user's "Home